pirsch-analytics/pirsch/README.md

 Contributions are welcome!
 Please open a pull requests for your changes and tickets in case you would like to discuss something or have a question.

-To run the tests you'll need a Postgres database, and a schema called `pirsch`.
-The user and password are set to `postgres`.
+To run the tests you'll need a ClickHouse database, and a schema called `pirschtest`.
+The user is set to `default` (no password).

 Note that we only accept pull requests if you transfer the ownership of your contribution to us.
 As we also offer a managed commercial solution with this library at its core, we want to make sure we can keep control over the source code.